-On Wednesday 30th November we took 6 children to represent Salmestone at the Thanet Dodgeball competition.
+In November we took 6 children to represent Salmestone at the Thanet Dodgeball competition.
 All of their practice during the after school club really showed as they only lost 1 game!

 Below is a picture of the children in their starting position ready to start their first competitive game.

 Congratulations to all the runners who have taken part in both of the Thanet Primary Cross Country meetings this academic year at Quex Park.

 We have had many children entering this year and many of the children for the first time.
 We have had some great results with 4 children breaking into the top 10 in their related races.